 On July 1, 1999, a new law went into effect in Wyoming, the Wyoming Residential Rental Property Act.
 The new law gave tenants a new right-the right to demand that a landlord repair or correct a defective condition in a tenant's rental unit.
 The law also imposed a duty on the landlord to repair or correct.
-However, the new duty to repair or correct a defect imposed on the landlord is not an absolute duty, and it is recommended that if you have a condition in your rental unit that the landlord is ignoring or refusing to correct after she becomes aware of it and you want to take advantage of the new law, you consult with the Students' Attorney for an explanation of what procedures you must follow in order to demand repair or correction.
+However, the new duty to repair or correct a defect imposed on the landlord is not an absolute duty, and it is recommended that if you have a condition in your rental unit that the landlord is ignoring or refusing to correct after she becomes aware of it and you want to take advantage of the new law, you consult with Student Legal Services for an explanation of what procedures you must follow in order to demand repair or correction.
 The sections of the Wyoming Residential Rental Property Act that refer to repairs are as follows:

 W.S.
 1-21-1203.
 Owner's duties; notice by renter of noncompliance; duty to correct; exceptions; termination of rental agreement; liability limited.

 (b) If the renter is current on all payments required by the rental agreement and has reasonable cause supported by evidence to believe the residential rental unit does not comply with the standards for health and safety required under this article, the renter shall advise the owner in writing of the condition and specify the remedial action the renter requests be taken by the owner.
 Within a reasonable time after receipt of this notice, the owner shall either commence action to correct the condition of the residential rental unit or notify the renter in writing that the owner disputes the renter's claim.
 The notices required by this subsection shall be served by certified mail or in the manner specified by W.S.
 1-21-1003 (by leaving a copy with the owner or his agent or at his usual place of abode or business if he cannot be found).